justinwhatley/classify_coherence/README.md

 ### Detailed Report
-A detailled report of this project can be found at https://www.overleaf.com/read/ngfcbdxkcgby
+A detailed report of this project can be found at https://www.overleaf.com/read/ngfcbdxkcgby